notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 You see, I can justify CSS quirks.
 I worked on Chrome for 2 years, I work next to the Blink team now, I understand we're all writing different renderers and they all have their own CSS bugs.
-However, the `<input>` API isn't quirky -- it's literally just a jar of spiders, and the moment you open the jar, it's too late.
+However, the `<input>` API isn't quirky &mdash; it's literally just a jar of spiders, and the moment you open the jar, it's too late.
 You're covered in spiders.
 Even your cat is a spider now.
 Better find some fire.